 The UE shall only perform cell reselection evaluation for E-UTRAN frequencies and inter-RAT frequencies that are given in system information and for which the UE has a priority provided.

+In case the UE receives RRCConnectionRelease with altFreqPriorities, the UE shall consider the alternative priorities broadcasted via altCellReselectionPriority and altCellReselectionSubPriority in the system information instead of priorities broadcasted via cellReselectionPriority and cellReselectionSubPriority.
+If the UE receives RRCConnectionRelease with altFreqPriorities and the alternative priorities are not broadcasted via altCellReselectionPriority and altCellReselectionSubPriority in the system information, then the UE shall consider priorities broadcasted via cellReselectionPriority and cellReselectionSubPriority.

 The UE shall not consider any black listed cells as candidate for cell reselection.